GOP strategists try and identify anyone and everyone they think could possibly damage their campaign. But they never saw this guy coming.

 He told Larry that those allegations were absolutely untrue.
-“I didn’t have the controversial tape until a week or two ago – it wasn’t until mid-August that I even got in touch with the source.”
+“I didn’t have the until a week or two ago – it wasn’t until mid-August that I even got in touch with the source.”

 Although he admitted shorter snippets of the videotape have been on the web for months, Corn said “the source” did that him or herself.

 And Corn also talked with Kudlow about the two minute gap in the tape that has conspiracy theorists foaming at the mouth.

 “The source said while the device was running – it turned off inadvertently – then the source turned it back on,” Corn explained.
 That's all.

 That suggests another bombshell isn’t coming from Mother Jones in the weeks ahead.
 And most pundits agree that another unexpected video tape, if only 2 minutes, is last thing that Mitt Romney needs.

 “Romney got out there and said half of Americans are moochers,” reminded Corn.
 The damage is done.

 According to the latest NBC News/ Wall Street Journal survey Corn may be right.
 Results find 50% of voters favor Barack Obama 50% while 45% plan to vote for Mitt Romney.